-Ancillary data is not collected by Salesforce.
-VA has full ownership over the data stored in the SF - OLCMS.
+Ancillary data is not collected by the system.
+VA has full ownership over the data stored in the system.

 9.4 NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
 Is this principle described in contracts with customers?
 Why or why not?